Cysiuu/awesome-browsers/README.md

     - **[Yahoo!](https://www.yahoo.com/)** - A search engine that integrates news, mail, and entertainment content with its search capabilities, though its search results are powered by Bing.

-    - **[Ecosia](https://www.ecosia.org/)** - An "eco-friendly" search engine that uses ad revenue to plant trees, aiming to make a positive environmental impact with every search.
+    - **[Ecosia](https://www.ecosia.org/)** - An "eco-friendly" search engine that uses ad revenue to plant trees, with the goal of making a positive environmental impact with each search

 - ## Privacy-Focused Search Engines
     - **[Brave Search](https://search.brave.com/)** - Privacy-first search engine developed by Brave, offering ad-free search results without tracking users or collecting personal data